TatiGarrido/Doge-Dog-Day-Care/README.md

     * used for version control.

  5. GitHub
     * to host and deploy the website.

- 6. Balsamic
-    * to create the wireframes on the design process.

  7. Gitpod
     * to develop the project.